 Baptism of Spirit (Wind)

 Mark 1:8 “I indeed have baptized you with water: but he shall baptize you with the Holy Ghost”

 Here John the Baptist speaks of a greater baptism than that of water, the one coming after him, the Christ, would baptism them with the Holy Spirit.

 The baptism of the Spirit is where our Spirit truly becomes one with God and we meet him in a special way.
 Just as some believe water baptism is simply a “sprinkling” and others know it is full immersion, you can receive a “sprinkling” of the Holy Spirit if you want, but what you really need is full immersion!
 A life full of the Spirit!
 A life in God’s presence, we get this by worship and obedience.
 Making priority time for God all the time.

 It would take way to much space to list all the times the baptism of the Spirit is mentioned, but just read through the book of Acts and you have it right there.
 The Holy Spirit was an essential part of their lives.
-Any church today which minimizes the Holy Spirit in the life of a believer is not a church of God.

 God’s people are called to be “born of the wind”

 “4 Nicodemus saith unto him, How can a man be born when he is old? can he enter the second time into his mother’s womb, and be born?

 5 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.